pymatting/pymatting/doc/source/examples.rst

 Expert Example
 --------------

 The third example provides an insight how PyMatting is working under-the-hood.
-The matting Laplacian matrix and the system of linear equations are constructed manually.
+The matting Laplacian matrix :code:`L` and the system of linear equations :code:`A x = b` are constructed manually.
+The solution vector :code:`x` is the flattened alpha matte.
-The alpha matte is then calculated a preconditioner (using the :code:`ichol()` method) and solving the system using the :code:`cg()` method.
+The alpha matte :code:`alpha` is then calculated by solving the linear system using the :code:`cg()` method.
+The convergence of the :code:`cg()` method is accelerated with a preconditioner using the :code:`ichol()` method.
 This example is intended for developers and (future) contributors to demonstrate the implementation of the different alpha matting methods.

 .. code-block:: python